Moral bankers use onerous new rules to put a stop to sex workers making a living via OnlyFans

 pressure is exerted it would be considered a choke hold and therefore not acceptable.

 knockout moves are not deployed.
 Facesitting and seemingly non gentle scissoring are not acceptable.

 throat are acceptable if not for the whole scene.
 However, language of the 'gag on my cock' variety is unacceptable due to the reference to choking.

 The European Audio Visual Media Services Directive provides a justification for censorship that was implemented in UK law in the Communications Act 2003:

 seriously impair the physical, mental or moral development of persons under the age of eighteen, the material must be made available in a manner which secures that such persons will not normally see or hear it.

-any more than any other generation.
+any other generation.